-- Buy and use a simple faucet water filter.
-(Pur® is the brand I use.)
+- Buy and use a simple faucet or carafe-style water filter.
 In addition to providing great-tasting water (no plastic taste), this one item alone can prevent hundreds of plastic water bottles from clogging our landfills.

 - Don’t just toss worn-out batteries into the trash where they could end up as hazardous waste in a landfill.
 Radio Shack® offers free recycling of any rechargeable Ni-Cd, Ni-MH, Li-ion, or small sealed lead acid battery from cellular or cordless phones, laptop computers, camcorders, digital cameras, and cordless tools.

 - Use only paper products containing some recycled content whenever possible.

 • Cleaning Down Pillows at Home without Toxic Chemicals •

 I’ve cleaned my own feather and down pillows as well as a 100% down sleeping bag using the following method: